-If you're heading into Downtown Milwaukee for a Bucks game, a day of work and a night out with friends, you can find almost anything and everything to eat.
-You could enjoy some a plate of history – and tasty German food – from Karl Ratzch's, eat a juicy burger at AJ Bombers, devour some unique slices at Ian's Pizza and much more.
+Someday, you'll again be heading into Downtown Milwaukee for a Bucks game, a day of work or a night out with friends, and when you do, you'll be able to find almost anything and everything to eat.
+You could enjoy some a plate of history – and tasty German food – from Mader's, eat a juicy burger at AJ Bombers, devour some unique slices at Ian’s Pizza and much more.

-So the next time you grab your squad and head into the city, here's a full list of places to check out for a meal on the town.
+So when you're Downtown, here’s a list of places to check out for a meal.

 1247 N. Water St., (414) 221-9999